Dionid/wild-drift/README.md

 # Roadmap

 1. Multiplayer
+    1. If ready
     1. Thread results
     1. On disconnect
+    1. cen::PlayerInputManager to parent class
     1. Remove coping of network messages
     1. Check Float Precision
+    1. (optional) Broadcast from host to clients
+    1. P2P
 1. Managers as Actors?
 1. Signals to send stopping messages down the tree
 1. Event bus Thread safety